Genre: Romance Fiction

 Thrown together, unable to trust anyone, Georgiana and Harry are intent on fulfilling their missions despite the distractions of the other.
 But liberty comes at a price and the closer they get, the more they must question the true cost of being free.

-This book review is courtesy of ChocLitUK,
+This Author Guest Post is courtesy of ChocLitUK,

 ChocLitUK Reviewercheck out my upcoming bookish event and mark your calendars!